NethermindEth/juno/docs/docs/snapshots.md

 ### 4. Run Juno

-Run the Docker command to start Juno, ensuring to specify the correct path to the snapshot:
+Run the Docker command to start Juno and provide the path to the snapshot using the `db-path` option:

 ```bash
 docker run -d \